 - In the Group Policy Editor, expand Computer Configuration → Administrative Templates → Windows Components → Microsoft Edge.

-- Double-click on the Stop address bar from showing search suggestions setting in the right-side panel.
+- Double-click on the Configure search suggestions in address bar setting in the right-side panel.

 - In the settings window, select Disabled and then click OK.